Our librarians run skills workshops for NHS staff on the wide range of medical, nursing and evidence-based information available online.

 Workshop dates

-Introduction to evidence reviews: how to write a literature review
+Introduction to undertaking an evidence review: literature review

 This session will allow you to meet the following professional standards.
 Contact us for more information.